Neal Jimenez: Biography

 Jimenez was born in Sacramento, California.
 He initially enrolled at Santa Clara University, studying English, but transferred to the UCLA School of Theater, Film and Television, where he wrote the script for River's Edge.

 In 1984, while a film student, he went hiking with some friends and slipped on a rock, falling twenty feet into a shallow pool below.
 He was initially paralyzed from the neck down but subsequent surgeries restored movement to his upper body, making him paraplegic.
 The film The Waterdance, which he wrote and co-directed, was partly based on his experience in rehabilitation.
-It stars Eric Stoltz as a successful young writer who must deal with his new life confined to a wheelchair.
+It stars Eric Stoltz as a successful young writer who must deal with his new life using a wheelchair.
 It won Best First Feature and Best Screenplay at the 1993 Independent Spirit Awards.

 Jimenez wrote a number of films in the 1980s and 1990s, most notably River's Edge, starring Crispin Glover, Keanu Reeves, and Dennis Hopper, as well as For the Boys, starring Bette Midler.
 He also worked as a script doctor on films such as Outbreak.

 Jimenez died of heart failure in Arroyo Grande, California, on December 11, 2022, at the age of 62.